ember-learn/ember-blog/source/2020-07-24-the-ember-times-issue-157.md

 ## [Depreaction Stages RFC is out!](https://github.com/emberjs/rfcs/pull/649)

-A new RFC takes Ember's "stability without stagnation" promise to the next level by introducing "Deprecation Stages".
+A new RFC takes Ember's promise of "stability without stagnation" to the next level by introducing "Deprecation Stages".
 After multiple months of weekly discussions, the Deprecation Process strike team details a process to introduce deprecations that will both allow early adopters to move _faster_ and large apps to wait for the